csuttles11/csuttles11/README.md

 ## 👋 Hi, I'm CJ

-Computer Science student interested in software engineering, systems, and backend development.
+Computer Science student interested in full-stack development and software engineering.

+🔹 Frontend: React, HTML, CSS, JavaScript
-🔹 Languages: C++, Python, Java
+🔹 Backend: C++, Python, APIs
-🔹 Interests: Algorithms, distributed systems, backend APIs
-🔹 Currently working on: Rideshare Simulation (C++)

 <!---
 csuttles11/csuttles11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.